Affinity group

 An affinity group is a group formed around a shared interest or common goal, to which individuals formally or informally belong.
 Affinity groups are generally precluded from being under the aegis of any governmental agency, and their purposes must be primarily non-commercial.
 Examples of affinity groups include private social clubs, fraternities, writing or reading circles, hobby clubs, and groups engaged in political activism.

 Some affinity groups are organized in a non-hierarchical manner, often using consensus decision making, and are frequently made up of trusted friends.
 They provide a method of organization that is flexible and decentralized.
 Other affinity groups may have a hierarchy to provide management of the group's long-term interests, or if the group is large enough to require the delegation of responsibilities to other members or staff.

-Affinity groups can be based on a common social identity or ideology (e.g., anarchism, conservatism), a shared concern for a given issue (e.g., anti-nuclear, anti-abortion) or a common activity, role, interest or skill (e.g., legal support, medical aid, software engineering).
+Affinity groups can be based on a common social identity or ideology (e.g., anarchism, conservatism), a shared concern for a given issue (e.g., anti-nuclear, anti-abortion), a common activity, role, interest or skill (e.g., legal support, medical aid, software engineering), or shared personal identity (e.g. race/ethnicity, gender, disability, cultural interests).
 Affinity groups may have either open or closed membership, although the latter is far more common.
 Some charge membership dues or expect members to share the cost of the group's expenses.

+Employee and professional affinity groups

+Affinity groups in the workplace or as part of a professional association are composed of people who share similar backgrounds or interests.
+In the workplace, they are also referred to as Employee Resource Groups (ERGs) that form a part of the organization diversity, equity, and inclusion efforts.
+Employee affinity groups are historically race- and gender-based but now also include groups that recognize affinity in age, veteran status or sexual identity.
+As part of a professional association, affinity group members engage in networking, mentoring, and opportunities for both professional and personal development.

 Political affinity groups

 Affinity groups engaged in political activism date to 19th century Spain.
 It was a favourite way of organization by Spanish anarchists (grupos de afinidad), and had their base in the tertulias or in the local groups.

 Politically oriented affinity groups in the United States gained public attention during the anti-Vietnam War movement of the 1960s and 1970s.
 The term was first used by Ben Morea and the group Black Mask.
 Later, anti-war activists on college campuses organized around their hobbies or backgrounds -- religious, gender, ethnic group, etc. They became popular in the 1970s in the anti-nuclear movement in the United States and Europe.
-The 30,000 person occupation and blockade of the Ruhr nuclear power station in Germany in 1969 was organized on the Affinity group model.
+The 30,000 person occupation and blockade of the Ruhr nuclear power station in Germany in 1969 was organized on the affinity group model.
 Today, the structure is used by many different activists: animal rights, environmental, anti-war, and anti-globalization, to name some examples.

-The 1999 protests in Seattle which shut down the WTO Ministerial Conference of 1999 included coordinated organization by many clusters of Affinity groups.
+The 1999 protests in Seattle which shut down the WTO Ministerial Conference of 1999 included coordinated organization by many clusters of affinity groups.